 Can I substitute fat-free evaporated milk for regular evaporated milk?

 Yes.
 It won’t be quite as rich but it will work.
 Did you know 2% evaporated milk and fat-free evaporated milk contain the same amount of calories?
 Might as well use 2% for more flavor.

 How can I hide the mushrooms from the mushroom-haters in my house?

 Pulse the blender an extra time if you don’t want to recognize the mushroom pieces; less time if you want bigger chunks.

 I prefer cornstarch over flour.
 It makes for a better texture that’s not pasty.
 It’s more like what we’re familiar with from the red can.

 Absolutely.
 Well-drained canned mushrooms can be substituted for fresh.

-What about a sub for onion powder?
+What can I substitute for the onion powder?

 Will one recipe substitute for 1 can?

 Yes.
 This recipe yields approximately 10 ounces- the same amount as a store-bought can of condensed cream soup.